cartographer-project/point_cloud_viewer/README.md

 In the root of the repo, run `cargo build --release`.
 Then use `target/release/build_octree` to generate an octree out of a PLY file.

-If you want to develop and change the `.proto` files you will also need to [install the code generation from rust-protobuf](https://github.com/stepancheg/rust-protobuf/).
-For now, the generated rust code is checked in and needs to be regenerated manually.

 ### Web Viewer

 The `web_viewer` consists of [TypeScript](https://www.typescriptlang.org) code running in the browser and a web server binary.